8 Bombshells From R. Kelly’s First Interview Since Sexual Abuse Charges

 When King told him he was playing the victim card, Kelly told her he was just telling the truth and acknowledged this was the first time he could speak out.

-Later on in the interview, he agreed he needed to go to therapy.
+Later on in the interview, he agreed he needs to go to therapy.
 "At this point, I'm definitely talking about that."
-When asked about being molested in the past, he told King it has "absolutely not" affected his behavior, but any struggles he's had in the past have affected his music.
+When asked about being sexually abused as a kid, he told King it has "absolutely not" affected his behavior, but any struggles he's had in the past have affected his music.

 6. "I love them."